Whether you're looking for a quick walk, a day hike, or a multi-day backpacking trip, Glen Canyon has something to offer.

 If you are out camping on the shores of Lake Powell or anywhere in the backcountry, you are welcome to explore the many side canyons, slickrock hills, and passageways through washes into slot canyons or hanging gardens.
 Just stay safe.

-There are no maintained trails in Glen Canyon National Recreation Area.
-All trails listed are suggested walks.
+There are few maintained trails in Glen Canyon National Recreation Area.
 Hike at your own risk.

-Check out your day hiking options by park region.
+Check out your day hike options by park region.
 These suggestions are a good starting point for various hiking levels.